bakpakin/Fennel/tutorial.md

 ```

 **Note**: while errors are the most reason to return multiple values
 from a function, it can be used in other cases as well.
-This is one of
+This is
-the most complex things about Lua and a full discussion is out of
+the most complex thing about Lua, and a full discussion is out of
 scope for this tutorial, but it's [covered well elsewhere](https://benaiah.me/posts/everything-you-didnt-want-to-know-about-lua-multivals/).

 The problem with this type of error is that it does not compose well;